oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_network_byoip_range_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The IPv6 CIDR block being imported to the Oracle cloud.
-This CIDR block must be /48 or larger, and can be subdivided into sub-ranges used across multiple VCNs.
+                                            <div>The IPv6 prefix being imported to the Oracle cloud.
+This prefix must be /48 or larger, and can be subdivided into sub-ranges used across multiple VCNs.
 A BYOIPv6 prefix can be also assigned across multiple VCNs, and each VCN must be /64 or larger.
 You may specify a ULA or private IPv6 prefix of /64 or larger to use in the VCN.
 IPv6-enabled subnets will remain a fixed /64 in size.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">ipv6_cidr_block_example</div>